SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-26-jnj-vaccine-vrbpac-review.md

 When you break down the trial population by sex, age, race, and so on the result is that the treatment and control groups look pretty similar.
 This is as it should be.
-I note with some satisfaction that 23% of the treatment arm subjects were &ge; 65 or &ge 75 years old.
+I note with some satisfaction that 23% of the treatment arm subjects were &ge; 65 or &ge; 75 years old.
 So we have pretty reasonable sampling of response in the elderly.